Certora/Documentation/docs/ref-manual/cli/options.md

 **What does it do?**
 This option enables sanity checking for rules.
 The `--rule_sanity` option must be followed by one of `none`, `basic`, or `advanced`; these are described below.
+See {doc}`../checking/sanity` for more information about sanity checks.

 There are 3 kinds of sanity checks: